 1 - Make Frequent, Frivolous Decisions

 The commuter has to get to work.
 They're on the clock.
+They're on the rails, no time for anything except express stops.

 A good wander starts with one or a few lightweight goals.
 These goals can and should be abandoned if something better comes along.